-- 219. (TS) senior officers familiar with the dissemination of reporting from detainee interrogations voiced concerns about compartmentation.
-In particular, those concerns regarded the impact on the timeliness of disseminating intelligence to analysts in CIA and to the FBI while the initial operational recipients of the information are separating out the intelligence from more sensitive operational information.
+219. (TS/ senior officers familiar with the dissemination of reporting from detainee interrogations voiced concerns about compartmentation.
+In particular, those concerns regarded the impact on the timeliness of disseminating intelligence to analysts in CIA and to the FBI while the initial operational recipients (b)(1)of the information are separating out the intelligence from more (b)(3) NatSecActensitive operational information. senior officers who voiced these concerns indicated that the issue was being reviewed by analysts to more precisely assess the impact of the problem. (b)(1)

-senior officers who voiced these concerns indicated that the issue was being reviewed by analysts to more precisely assess the impact of the problem. - 220.
-(TS) Inasmuch as EITs have been used only since August 2002, and they have not all been used with every high value detainee, there is limited data on which to assess their individual effectiveness.
+220. (TS/ Inasmuch as EITs have been used only since August 2002, and they have not all been used with every high value detainee, there is limited data on which to assess their individual effectiveness.
 This Review identified concerns about the use of the waterboard, specifically whether the risks of its use were justified by the results, whether it has been unnecessarily used in some instances, and whether the fact that it is being applied in a manner different from its use in SERE training brings into question the continued applicability of the DoJ opinion to its use.
-Although the waterboard is the most intrusive of the EITs, the fact that precautions have been taken to provide on-site medical oversight in the use of all EITs is evidence that their use poses risks: - 221.
-(TS.)
-Determining the effectiveness of each EIT is important in facilitating Agency management's decision as to which techniques should be used and for how long.
-Measuring the overall effectiveness of EITs is challenging for a number of reasons including: (1) the Agency cannot determine with any certainty the totality of the intelligence the detainee actually possesses; (2) each detainee has different fears of and tolerance for EITs; (3) the application of the same EITs by different interrogators may have
+Although the waterboard is the most intrusive of the EITs, the fact that precautions have been taken to provide on-site medical oversight in the use of all EITs is evidence that their use poses risks. (b)(3) NatSecAct

+221: (TS/ Determining the effectiveness of each EIT is important in facilitating Agency management's decision as to which techniques should be used and for how long.
+Measuring the overall effectiveness of EITs is challenging for a number of reasons including: (1) the Agency cannot determine with any certainty the totality of the intelligence the detainee actually possesses; (2) each detainee has different fears of and tolerance for EITs; (3) the application of the same EITs by different interrogators may have different results; and (4) the lack of sufficient historical data related to certain EITs because of the rapid escalation to the use of the (b)(1)waterboard in the cases where it was used. (b)(3) NatSecAct